aehiggi/getfifteen/README.md

 ### Checking the model

-Running the model with TLC yields a state space of diameter ranging from 0 to ~50 on each run.
+Running the model with TLC yields: Diameter 10, Found 1320, Distinct 739.

 ### Checking the model (multiple iterations)